 (1) This is not a judgment of all counselors, but we must be aware of the victim mentality promoted in some counseling.
 Much of the Boundaries counseling is based on being a victim.

-(2) A person who "pulls or plays the victim card" never moves beyond past difficulties, remains bitter, excuses their bad behavior, and thinks they're the victim when they're not.
+(2) A person who "pulls or plays the victim card" never moves beyond past difficulties, never forgives, blame-shifts, and lives in bitterness.
 You might say it's an aggressive form of self-pity, and it ruins a person's life far more than any abuse they suffered.

 Helpful resources